Ion - MIPS(tm) compatible CPU :: Overview

 Other project properties

 This project is in the middle of a major refactor, being conducted in a new GitHub repository.
-The refactor involves rewriting from scratch the most intractably messy parts of the RTL (the cache and memory controller and parts of the CPU), implementing Wishbone as the main bus interface and upgrading the core to MIPS32r1 compatibility, among many other changes.
+The refactor involves rewriting from scratch the most intractably messy parts of the RTL (the cache and memory controller and parts of the CPU), going to a 4-stage pipeline, implementing Wishbone as the main bus interface, implementing a generic COP2 interface and a few other changes.
 The aim is to make the core actually useable.
+In particular, the CPU monitor in the TB is being rewritten from scratch, as the current version is just too unmaintainable.
 Eventually the project will be backported here.
+ETA is around the end of Summer 2015.
 In short, I wouldn't recommend paying much attention to this version of the core...

 This is a MIPS-I compatible CPU, aiming at compatibility with IDT’s R3000 MIPS derivative.